 Shadow Visitor (“I haunt” Series)

-Dad’s shadow, dignified, soaring, approached the door’s glazed top.
+Dad’s shadow.
+Dignified, it soared on the door’s glazed top.

-“Don’t stay up till dawn, dear Daddy’s kids.”
+“Don’t stay up till dawn,” his voice said.
+“Dear Daddy’s kids.”

-Metallic clinks on the tiled floor of the entryway, then tiny imperative glassy clinks.
+Next, metallic clinks on the tiled floor of the entryway.
+Then, glassy clinks.
+Tiny, imperative.
 Mom knocked.
-She peered inside, through the starched lace curtain fixed over the upper panels.
+Through the starched lace curtain fixed over the upper panels, she peered inside.

 “Turn the key in the lock.
 I want to hear it.
 Now.”

-Damian complied with demonstrative purpose, thus ensuring the siblings’ indoor safety for New Year’s Eve night.
+Damian complied.
+His tiny fingers did, with demonstrative purpose.
+Thus, he ensured the siblings’ indoor safety for New Year’s Eve night.
 Smart kid, though my one-year junior.

 Chimerical raves

-Meanwhile, my eyes glued on the tiny screen, I visualized the entire planet roaring with crazy raves in diverse venues.
-Ornate tables in bright restaurant rooms, chandeliers hanging from giant ceilings, or fancy clubs booming with music.
+My eyes glued on the TV screen, I gloated on an illusory spectacle, though.
+My own.
+The planet roaring with raves in diverse venues.
+Ornate tables in bright restaurant rooms, chandeliers hanging from giant ceilings.
+Or fancy clubs booming with music.

-Lascivious tango melodies, imperial waltzes, electric guitar screams, and rock beats played in my wishful child’s head.
+Music played in my wishful child’s head.
+Lascivious tango melodies intertwined with imperial waltzes.
+In darker nooks, rock beats.
+Electric guitars screamed.
 My brain, my muscles, my chest danced.
-While my bottom rocked stuck to the sofa, and my heart sulked.
+While my bottom rocked, stuck to the sofa.
+And my heart sulked.

-Jazzy serpentines streamed across skies, confetti showered on ladies’ glaring shoulders, gentlemen opened champagne bottles.
+Jazzy serpentines streamed across skies.
+Confetti showered on ladies’ glaring shoulders.
+Oh, a spectacle of a world.
+Where gentlemen opened champagne bottles.
 Boom!

-The key switched twice in the antiquated lock, though, sealed my loneliness, away from the world’s party.
-Kids’ fate when grownups celebrate.
+The key switched twice in the antiquated lock had sealed my loneliness.
+Away from the global party.
+Well, kids’ fate when grownups celebrate.
 Thank God I shared the New Year’s Eve seclusion with my brother.
 And the celebratory TV program.

 Lingering shadows

-“Remember to feast on the goodies I prepared and make midnight wishes.
-But dare not venture out.”
-Mom’s voice.
+“Remember to feast on the goodies I prepared for you.
+And make midnight wishes.
+But, dear kids, dare not venture out.”
+Oh, Mom’s voice.
 “My darlings, your festive table beats any posh restaurant’s standards.”

-The room’s middle featured a lush table, laid earlier with enthusiasm by the whole family.
+Yeah, the room featured a lush table.
+The whole family had laid it with zeal.
 While carol singing and chattering, they enjoyed unifying exuberance.
-Dad’s milky-blue irises misted, as usual, contrasting with his army officer’s stentorian voice.
-While Mom, the household’s supreme commander, played soprano dramatics.
+Dad’s milky-blue irises misted, as usual.
+In sharp contrast with his army officer’s voice.
+While Mom played soprano.
+Ha, the household’s supreme commander.

-A frosty angel emerging from a fresh crown of fir twigs, inundated in glitzy bubbles, reigned as the proud centerpiece.
-Plates of hors d’oeuvres—taramasalata, meatballs, cheese bites, deviled eggs, rose petals of ham and salami assortments.
+A frosty angel emerged from a fresh crown of fir twigs.
+Inundated in glitzy bubbles, it reigned as the proud centerpiece.
+Over rounds of plates.
+Hors d’oeuvres, mm.
+Taramasalata, deviled eggs, meatballs, you name it.
+Rose petals of ham and salami assortments.

-Queen was the traditional boeuf salad, lying on an oval tray, with a lace of culinary adornments on its amber top.
-Mom’s display of her stifled, inborn artistic drives.
+Queen was the boeuf salad.
+Traditional stuff.
+It lay on an oval tray, with a lace of culinary adornments on its top.
+Mom’s display of her inborn artistic drives.

-The shadows still twiddled and whispered in the lengthy hallway.
+Now, the shadows still twiddled in the lengthy hallway.
 Were they leaving or not?

 “The cake’s in the fridge,” Mother said.
-“Don’t exaggerate with your servings, children.”
+“Don’t exaggerate with your servings, kids.”

 Then, Dad’s last instruction.
 “Light no candles or sparklers!
 Not here, neither in the grand room.”

-Mom: “Move the boeuf salad and eggs to the grand room after midnight lest they go bad!”
+Mom: “Move the boeuf salad to the grand room after midnight.
+The eggs, too, lest they go bad.”

 I heard the brass bolt slide open, weary hinges tweedle, and then the front door clunk—parents left.
 A coda of glass trembling.

-Twinned trails of floral and spicy perfumes teased my spirits, twirling above the gourmet teasers, mocking them.
-Then whimpered, defeated by smoked salmon whiffs, melted to sobs on the queen salad’s glowing coat.
+Twinned trails of floral and spicy perfumes teased my spirits.
+They twirled above the gourmet teasers, mocking them.
+Then whimpered, defeated by smoked salmon whiffs.
+Melted to sobs on the queen salad’s amber coat.

 Phantasmagorical shadows